bvankat/nebrasketball/bracket-notes.md

 ## Team Sheet notes

-Selection committee has six metrics on the team sheet.
+*NCAA Selection committee has six metrics on the team sheets used to compare teams in the runup to Selection Sunday*

 ### NET
 -An opaque combination of metrics.
 Seems to lean predictive rather than resume-based.